texastribune/frontend-code-test/README.md

 # Texas Tribune - Front End Code Test
 The goal of this test is to see how you create a page based on a prototype.
-We'll be looking at (1) how you construct the project, (2) how you translate the Desktop prototype into a responsive mobile version and (3) how your javascript functions.
 We want you to create a functioning page that console logs or alerts accurate user input when you hit the submit button.
+We'll be considering:
+- how you organize the project,
+- how you translate the Desktop prototype into a responsive mobile version and
+- how your javascript functions.

 Here's a link to our [style guide](http://texastribune.github.io/styleguides/newtribunestyle/) to help you.
 We don't expect your project to be fully stylized, but it should have basic visual styles applied and be generally consistent with our brand.